Content marketing plan template: A 10-step guide

 To determine which bucket to focus your marketing efforts on (and you can always do a combination), it’s important to consider both your business type and your audience.

 Now that you know what you’re publishing and where you’re publishing it, it’s time to figure out when — which means determining your publishing schedule.

 When determining your content calendar, it’s particularly useful to have some technology behind you.
-And while a simple spreadsheet might work for small projects, you’ll want something more powerful if you’re managing a large team.

 Welcome’s software, for example, allows you to visualize all work in a single, easy-to-use, and flexible marketing calendar.
 Here are a few specific perks: